Wade Gordon Hairdressing Academy gives free haircuts

 “We are an educational facility, so for the public to come in and get free haircuts, it offers our students a lot of experience.
 They’re practicing all day long with their customer service skills and also just their cutting skills in general,” said Rodriguez.

-For Gonzales, it’s not only about learning to cut and style hair, it’s about the interaction.
+For Gonzales, it is not only about learning to cut and style hair, it is about the interaction.

 “We meet so many people, so many kids.
 We see so many stories and we’re able to communicate with these people.
 We’re also therapists, we help out all around,” said Gonzales.